eordanis/CSE687/Project3/README.md

 ### Phase 3:
 The program runs as as a single process that will take input text files and will ultimately produce a single output file that contains a list of words and their associated counts in the originating input files.
 This phase of the application takes in the map and reduce dll files and utilizes their functions.
 The map and reduce functionallity however will run on multiple threads.
+Two new classes were introduced to handle thread capture/creation/handling.

 There are five required arguments: input path, temp path, output path, mapDLL.dll path and reduceDLL.dll path.